menu icon

 You might also like our copycat Reese's peanut butter ghosts, our shortbread tree cookies, or our pretzel trees!

-copycat reese's peanut butter trees
+Chocolate peanut butter trees in holiday bowl.

 Reese's peanut butter trees are such a classic holiday candy.
 My mini versions are just as tasty and the perfect bite-sized treat.
-The filling is the same recipe that I use for peanut butter ghosts and eggs.
-I used a TINY cookie cutter to cut out the peanut butter filling before dipping the trees in milk chocolate.
-If you'd like to make larger peanut butter trees simply use a bigger cookie cutter!
 Peanut-buttery, chocolatey, and delicious.
 Add these to holiday treat plates for that special "wow" factor!

-Why You'll Love This Recipe
+Why I Like This Recipe

-hand holding copycat reese's tree cut in half
+Hand holding copycat reese's tree cut in half.

 • Butter: just a small amount to make the filling smooth and easy to handle.
 I use salted butter exclusively for all of my baking and cooking, but you can use unsalted.